What is DBA? Everything You Need To Know

 New business owners should always have something to separate themselves from their business.
 There are many different advantages of having a DBA.

 - Banking – When you start a DBA, you’ll have to register your business as a sole proprietorship in the state you live in.
 When you do this, you’ll get a federal tax ID number which allows you to separate your personal and business funds in the bank.
 To make banking as simple as possible when launching your new business, mata by Saffron has a business banking panel in every company’s Data Room to easily stay on top of your finances, and separate all of your personal and business expenditures and cash flow.

 - Professionalism – Regardless of what type of business we’re talking about, owners want to look professional to clients and potential customers.
 Having a real business with a real name is a great way to stand out and show potential clients that you’re serious about what you do.

 - Inexpensive – Registering a DBA is one of those steps that you shouldn’t skip because it’s so affordable and easy.
 It might take you a whole five minutes to fill out the form and submit it, so it’s well worth it in the long run.

 In most situations, new business owners will go to their department of state website and look for a DBA or fictitious name form.
 Registering a DBA is simple, and it only takes a few minutes.
 The fees will vary depending on what state you live in, but they are rarely more than $75.
 In some situations, you might have to go to a county office, but most you’ll be able to do everything right online.

 Once you file everything, you’ll have to wait around a month to receive your approval paperwork in the mail.
 Once you’re approved, you can flip the light switches, turn the sign to open and get down to business.
 A DBA can mean higher flexibility and increased professionalism.

 Still overwhelmed?
-Sign up to get on the Saffron VC waitlist here for streamlined, hassle-free startup development.
+Sign up for mata here today for streamlined, hassle-free startup development.